Shirazi people: Society and culture

 According to Michel Ben Arrous and Lazare Ki-Zerbo, the Shirazi society has been "fractured by the caste implications of race and class".
-As the Arabs who arrived from Persia and Arabian lands became slave owners and traders, they considered their slaves as inferior and unfit for Islam.
+As the Arabs who arrived from the Arabian lands became slave owners and traders, they considered their slaves as inferior and unfit for Islam.
 The slave girls were concubines, who bore them children.
 The male offspring were considered Muslims, but the female offspring inherited their slavery and their non-Muslim heritage.
 Even in post-colonial society, the residual dynamics and distinctions of a racial caste system have remained among some Shirazi people.
 According to the sociologist Jonas Ewald and other scholars, the social stratification is not limited in the Shirazi society to racial lines, but extends to economic status and the region of origin.

-The Shirazi culture is Islamic in nature, identifying largely with its Persian and Arabic roots.
+The Afro-Shirazi culture is Islamic in nature.
 There are also Bantu influences, such as the Swahili language.

 According to G. Thomas Burgess, Ali Sultan Issa, and Seif Sharif Hamad, many Africans "claimed Shirazi identity to obscure their slave ancestry, to mark their status as landowners, or to gain access to World War II rations distributed by the colonial state along ethnic lines."
-Shirazi consider themselves as of Persian ancestry primarily, and more consistently regard themselves as neither Arabs nor recent labor migrants from mainland Africa.
+Shirazi consider themselves as of Persian ancestry primarily, and regard themselves as not related to Arabs or recent labor migrants from mainland Africa.